cityofaustin/atd-airflow/README.md

 ### Developing a DAG

 Example command to execute a DAG in development.
 This is the CLI version of triggering the DAG manually in the web UI.
+Exchange `weather-checker` with the ID you've given your DAG in the DAG decorator or configuration.
 ```
 docker compose run --rm airflow-cli dags test weather-checker
 ```